c4dt/lightarti-rest/tools/README.md

 ## Generating Directory Info

-We provide a Makefile allowing you to generate all the files you need for running Arti-rest.
+We provide a Makefile allowing you to generate all the files you need for running Lightarti-rest.
 First you will need to set a password to encrypt some private data of the custom authority via an environment variable, then create the authority and its certificate: